aaronjamesyoung/ajy-digitalgarden/src/site/notes/2023-01-14 Gospel and Culture - Nonviolence.md

 ### Just war

-* [[Genesis 14\|Genesis 14]] - describes Abram's defense of Lot and the reaction of the priest Melchizidek.
+* [[94-bible/Genesis 14\|Genesis 14]] - describes Abram's defense of Lot and the reaction of the priest Melchizidek.
 Though Abram was not always a perfectly moral man, Melchizidek seems to have approved of the action.
 * This point of view developed in Christianity around the time of Constantine.
 * This view holds that there are certain wars in which Christians are *obligated* to fight:
     * War must be declared by a legitimate government